 Dutch painter Jan Mankes

-Jan was born in the family of tax inspector.
-In 1902 he went to high school in Meppel, but in the next 1903 his father received a new assignment, and the family moved to Delft.
-In 1904 Mankes studies at artist Jan Schouten’s workshop in Delft.
-In his spare time he learns the art of stained glass at Hermanus Veldhuis’ (1878-1954) workshop, and serves as an assistant in his work.
+Born into the family of tax inspector, he went to high school in Meppel in 1902, but in 1903 his father received a new assignment, and the family moved to Delft.
+In 1904 Mankes studiesd at artist Jan Schouten’s workshop in Delft.
+In his spare time he learned the art of stained glass at Hermanus Veldhuis’ (1878-1954) workshop, and serves as an assistant in his work.
 There is evidence that Mankes participated in the restoration of stained glass in St. John’s Church in Gouda.

-On the advice of his friend, engraver and lithographer Antoine van Derktsen Angers (1878-1961), who lived in Delft, and to whom Jan Mankes showed his first paintings, Jan at age 18 leaves glassworks and decides to devote his life to the artist’s career.
+On the advice of his friend, engraver and lithographer Antoine van Derktsen Angers (1878-1961), who lived in Delft, and to whom Jan Mankes showed his first paintings, Jan at age 18 left glassworks and devoted his life to the artist’s career.

 In 1912 Mankes got acquainted with the work of the great Japanese artist Hokusai, which had a great impression on him and influenced his work.
 Mankes even became interested in woodcuts.